 Natural Suggestions for Taking Back Your Health

-In conclusion: There is always a safe and effective answer to most every health concern if you approach the body as a whole – mind, body, spirit.
+There are always safe and effective answers to most every health concern, if you approach the body as a whole – mind, body, spirit.
 We are not just “livers”, “hearts”, pancreases”, “minds”, “intestines”, “stomachs” or “bones and joints”.
 This is the mind-set and thinking of conventional medicine.
-It is time for Americans to rethink the role of drugs in their lives in relationship to natural health actions that can be taken to prevent disease and maximize wellness, such as the suggestions that are mentioned in this article.
-Of course, prescription meds can be life saving for some health conditions and trauma, but in most circumstances, changes in lifestyle toward health and well-being along with taking the time needed to work on yourself (emotionally) will produce lasting and satisfying results of good health and wellness.
+It’s definitely time for Americans to rethink the role of drugs in their lives in relationship to natural health modalities that can be used to prevent disease and maximize wellness — such as the suggestions mentioned in this article.
+Prescription meds can certainly be life saving for some health conditions and trauma; however, in most circumstances concerning health, changes in lifestyle toward health and well-being along with taking the time needed to work on yourself (emotionally) can produce lasting and satisfying results of good health and wellness.

 100 Most Prescribed, Best-Selling Branded Drugs Through September 2014.
 November, 2014. www.medscape.com/viewarticle/834273

 LaJeana Howie, M.P.H., statistical research scientist, U.S. National Center for Health Statistics, U.S. Centers for Disease Control and Prevention; Andrew Adesman, M.D., chief, developmental and behavioral pediatrics, Steven and Alexandra Cohen Children’s Medical Center of New York, New Hyde Park; April 2014, NCHS Data Brief, Use of Medication Prescribed for Emotional or Behavioral Difficulties Among Children Aged 6-17 Years in the United States, 2011-2012.

 New blood-pressure guidelines pay off – for drug companies by staff reporter Duff Wilson.
 June, 2005.
 The Seattle Times.